gbqde/alx-higher_level_programming/README.md

-# alx-higher_level_programming
+# ALX Higher Level Programming
-We begin month #3 with Python and this Repo is where everything from hence will abide.
+We begin month #3 with Python
+This Repo is where everything from hence will abide.